realYushi/Inventory-Management-System/readme.md

 ## Roadmap

 -   [ ] Add GUI support
--   [ ] Implement real-time inventory updates
+-   [ ] Implement Database support for data persistence
 -   [ ] Integrate with external APIs for order management

 See the [open issues](https://github.com/realYushi/Inventory-Management-System/issues) for a full list of proposed features (and known issues).